ctb/titus-blog/src/2015-on-galileos-middle-finger.rst

 identity - crucially, nothing that hits at a big industry's bottom line.

-What Dr. Dreger points out, though, is that even in circumstances where money is not the main issue, it is *very* hard for "truth" to even get a hearing.
-(Even discounting those research imbroglios that Dr. Dreger is herself involved in, she presents plenty of evidence that the way our society handles contentious situations is just broken.
+What Dr. Dreger points out, though, is that even in circumstances where money is not the main issue, it is *very* hard for evidence to even get a fair hearing.
+(Even discounting those research imbroglios that Dr. Dreger is herself involved in, she presents plenty of data that the way our society handles contentious situations is just broken.
 More on that below.)
 But it doesn't take much imagination to guess that when real money is on the line, the "plucky scientist" faces even more massive obstacles.
 We've seen exactly how this plays out in the case of tobacco and cancer, where it took decades for scientists and patient advocates to overcome the industry-funded nonsense.

 The same thing seems to be happening in climate change policy.
 I'm minded of a comment on Twitter that I've since lost track of -- badly